SJSU-CS-systems-group/MD2QTI/sample/README.md

 Populate questions between start and end into one group. `pick` is to set how many questions will be pulled from the group. `points per question` won't overwrite the points in each question, but the points in each question will be ignored and `points per question` will be applied. `pick` and `points per question` are required for each group.

 ### Question Setting
 Any text after `@question:` on the same line won't be parsed.
 This space can be used for some memo such as question numbers or comments.
 The lines between `@question` and `@answer` will be parsed as question instruction.
 Markdown syntax can be used here to format the text.
+Some question types may not require `@answer` such as text-only, file upload, and essay questions.
 ```
 @question: -text here not parsed-
 This text will be parsed.